Chamillionaire is a presentation genius, has a new app

 Building a social media platform isn’t easy.
 Other than the biggest networks like Facebook, Instagram, Snapchat and Twitter, most have flamed out.

 But Chamillionaire isn’t deterred and has put a lot of thought into his approach.
-He was an entrepreneur-in-resident at Upfront Ventures where he regularly sat in on startup pitches and learned firsthand about what worked and what didn’t.
+He was an entrepreneur-in-residence at Upfront Ventures where he regularly sat in on startup pitches and learned firsthand about what worked and what didn’t.
 He also did this so that potential partners would know that he’s committed and is not just another celebrity with a side project with his name attached.
 Convoz is a clear priority.

 Above all, the Houston native said that he wants to send the message to others from a similar upbringing that they have more options for a successful life than being a rap star or a basketball player.
 “I want to change the narrative.”Featured Image: John Sciulli/WireImage/Getty Images